aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 ```

 You can set actions on the `onEnter` event.
 They are performed if `condition` evaluates to `true`.
-If you omit `condition`, actions are performed every time the state is entered.
+If you omit `condition`, actions are performed every time the State is entered.
 For more information, see [supported actions](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-supported-actions.html).

 ```ts